School Counseling Department

 ACT

 ACT and SAT - The ACT and the SAT Reasoning Test are college admission tests.
 One of the most common questions we hear is "Which test should I take?"
 Our answer, in general, is that colleges accept either score.
-Students at East Ridge have been exposed to ACT practice tests in 8th grade (EXPLORE), 10th grade (pre-ACT), 11th Grade (practice-ACT) and therefore are more familiar with the ACT test format.
 A student who took the PSAT has also had exposure to a practice SAT test.
 Since the ACT and SAT tests are different, sometimes a student will find that s/he has a preference.
 However, there is no need to take both tests.

 The ACT is subdivided into subject tests with an optional writing test.
 To find out which colleges and universities are requiring the writing exam for admission, go to http://www.act.org/content/act/en/products-and-services/the-act.html.